What is a protection class?

-A type of protection describes the design and technical measures with which a device is designed so that it can be operated safely in an explosive atmosphere - without itself being a source of ignition.
+A degree of protection describes the design and technical measures with which a device is designed so that it can be operated safely in an explosive atmosphere without itself being a source of ignition.

 The most important types of ignition protection at a glance